“The law, in its majestic equality,” Anatole France remarked in 1894, “forbids the rich as well as the poor to sleep under bridges.”

 At this critical juncture, as demands for immediate, drastic action on still unproven climate theories grows more shrill, it is vital that we consider these principles carefully.

 The U.S. Energy Information Administration has calculated that the Kyoto Protocol would exact a $348 billion penalty on the American economy in 2010 alone.
-It would increase gasoline prices by 50%, electricity bills by 85% and heating oil costs by 75% or more.
+It would increase gasoline prices by 50 percent, electricity bills by 85 percent, and heating oil costs by 75 percent or more.

 Former Assistant Secretary of Energy Dan Reicher said current energy prices could force low-income Americans “to choose between heating and eating.”
 Under the Kyoto treaty, millions more would face this stark choice, have to turn off their air conditioners during summer heat waves, their heaters during cold winter months, and be forced to buy smaller, lighter, and less safe cars.

-Over 100,000 Black and Hispanic-owned businesses around the United States would be forced to close their doors — nearly 13,000 of them in the Miami area alone.
+More than 100,000 Black and Hispanic-owned businesses around the United States would be forced to close their doors — nearly 13,000 of them in the Miami area alone.
 Florida’s gross product would decline by almost $11 billion.
-Medical services in Michigan would cost 13% more than in the absence of the treaty, food 9% more.
+Medical services in Michigan would cost 13 percent more than in the absence of the treaty, food nine percent more.

-Over 17,000 scientists (including hundreds of climate experts) have signed the Oregon Institute on Science and Medicine petition , saying they see “no convincing scientific evidence” that human use of fossil fuels will cause catastrophic global warming.
-And both the United Nations and the National Center for Atmospheric Research have concluded that even “perfect compliance” with the Kyoto Protocol would mean average global temperatures would rise by only a half degree less than they would have by 2050 in the complete absence of a climate treaty.
+More than 17,000 scientists (including hundreds of climate experts) have signed the Oregon Institute on Science and Medicine petition, saying they see “no convincing scientific evidence” that human use of fossil fuels will cause catastrophic global warming.
+And both the United Nations and the National Center for Atmospheric Research have concluded that even “perfect compliance” with the Kyoto Protocol would mean average global temperatures would rise by only a half-degree less than they would have by 2050 in the complete absence of a climate treaty.

 No wonder many thoughtful people have begun to question the wisdom, justification and justice of this heavy-handed approach to a global climate that has been highly changeable throughout the earth’s history.